 The following products can be effective in helping to reduce the pain of Sever’s Disease; however, they do not help to correct the underlying cause of Sever’s Disease as custom-made orthotics do.

-WonderZorb Soft Silicone Heel Cushions: These heel cushions are made out of a super-shock absorbing, medical grade soft silicone.
+Wondercup Soft Silicone Heel Cushions: These heel cushions are made out of a super-shock absorbing, medical grade soft silicone.
 They will help to cushion and protect the heel each time your child takes a step.
 Also, because of the thickness of the silicone cushion, the heel is slightly raised, which will help to reduce the pull of the Achilles Tendon on the tender and inflamed growth plate.
 These features help to provide relief, especially when the Heel Cushions are used in conjunction with the following Self-Help Treatments.
-See below.

-Superfeet Junior Synergizer Blue Footbeds: Perfect for: 1.
+Superfeet Blue Insoles: Perfect for: 1.
 Soccer, football, baseball, and track cleats.
 2. Casual and sport foot gear that does not have removable inner soles.
 These footbeds are a little thinner, thus allowing them to work well in low-volume footwear.
 Although they are thinner, they will still provide you with the support and comfort that you need.
 It is easy to trim these footbeds with just a scissors.
 The Synergizer Footbeds have the most advanced features built into them for maximum support, balance, comfort, and shock absorption.
 The Patented Rear-Foot Control Point helps to control over-pronation, thus helping to keep your feet correctly aligned.
 Result: less stress on muscles, bones, and joints.
 These features help to provide relief, especially when the Heel Cushions are used in conjunction with the following Self-Help Treatments.
-See below.

 Immediate Self-Help Treatment should begin when symptoms of Sever’s Disease first appear.
 These treatments can include: